Consumer medicine information

 Use in renal impairment.

 Patients with renal insufficiency may develop hypocalcaemia.
 Fosrenol does not contain calcium.
-Serum calcium levels should therefore be monitored at the usual time intervals for this patient population and appropriate supplements given.
+Serum calcium levels should therefore be monitored at the regular time intervals for this patient population and appropriate supplements given.

 Use in the elderly.